pschaus/LINFO1121/source/part4/ex1.rst

 Exercise 4.1.2
 """"""""""""""

-Recall the following question proposed in the assignment on sorting: Given a set :math:`S` of size :math:`n`, and a number :math:`x`.
-Describe an efficient algorithm using a HashTable to find if there exists a pair :math:`(a,b)` with :math:`a \in S,b \in S` such that :math:`a+b=x`.
-What is the complexity of your algorithm?
-Is it better than your solution which used a sort?
+Recall the following question from the sorting assignment: Given a set :math:`S` of size :math:`n` and a number :math:`x`, describe an efficient algorithm using a hash table to determine whether there exists a pair :math:`(a, b)` with :math:`a \in S, b \in S` such that :math:`a + b = x`.
+What is the time complexity of your algorithm?
+Is it better than your solution that used sorting?

 .. answer::